timmcginley/41936/Project/Reqs.md

 The project is for it needs to provide space for students and researchers.
 It is not officially attached to any department at DTU, a bit like skylab but without the focus on supporting start ups.

-### Danish Building Code 2018

-The overall requirement is that the building design meets Danish Building Code from 2018.

 ## The Site
 You will be able to choose from different sites including: